ibm-cloud-docs/vpc/api-change-log-beta.md

 ### For all version dates
 {: #17-september-2024-all-version-dates-beta}

 **Automatic deletion policy for endpoint gateway bindings.** Endpoint gateway bindings are automatically deleted when they are no longer needed.
-This policy is now reflected in the new `endpoint_gateway_binding_auto_delete` and `endpoint_gateway_binding_auto_delete_timeout` properties included when [listing](/apidocs/vpc-beta/latest#list-private-path-service-gateways) or [retrieving](/apidocs/vpc-beta/latest#get-private-path-service-gateway) a private service gateway, and may be configurable in the future.
+This policy is now reflected in the new `endpoint_gateway_binding_auto_delete` and `endpoint_gateway_binding_auto_delete_timeout` properties included when [retrieving](/apidocs/vpc-beta#get-private-path-service-gateway) or [listing](/apidocs/vpc-beta#list-private-path-service-gateways) private service gateways, and may be configurable in the future.

-**Wildcard support for private path service gateway `service_endpoints`.** When [creating a private path service gateway](/apidocs/vpc-beta/latest#create-private-path-service-gateway), wildcard domains in the `service_endpoints` property are now supported, allowing you to specify service endpoints using patterns such as `*.example.com`.
+**Wildcard support for private path service gateway `service_endpoints`.** When [creating a private path service gateway](/apidocs/vpc-beta#create-private-path-service-gateway), wildcard domains in the `service_endpoints` property are now supported, allowing you to specify service endpoints using patterns such as `*.example.com`.

 **Load balancer access modes.** New properties are provided in responses to load balancer and load balancer profile methods, allowing you to view the access mode for load balancers.
 Possible values are `private`, `private_path`, and `public`.
-When [listing](/apidocs/vpc-beta/latest#list-load-balancer-profiles) and [retrieving](/apidocs/vpc-beta/latest#get-load-balancer-profile) load balancer profiles, the `access_modes` property denotes the access modes supported by load balancers with this profile.
-When [listing](/apidocs/vpc-beta/latest#list-load-balancers) or [retrieving](/apidocs/vpc-beta/latest#get-load-balancer) load balancers, the `access_mode` property denotes the access mode for the load balancer.
+When [retrieving](/apidocs/vpc-beta#get-load-balancer-profile) or [listing](/apidocs/vpc-beta#list-load-balancer-profiles) load balancer profiles, the `access_modes` property denotes the access modes supported by load balancers with this profile.
+When [retrieving](/apidocs/vpc-beta#get-load-balancer) or [listing](/apidocs/vpc-beta#list-load-balancers) load balancers, the `access_mode` property denotes the access mode for the load balancer.

 ### For version `2024-09-17` or later
 {: #version-2024-09-17-beta}